SandaoTu/testgit/README.txt

 this is one
 git is a free software.
 this is diff
-this is two
+this is tow
-this is two
+this is tow
+conflict test